 Operational management meetings

-The 2012 meeting of the Operational Management Group will be held in August at the International Geological Congress in Brisbane.
+The 2012 meeting of the Operational Management Group was held in August at the International Geological Congress in Brisbane.

 Sunday 5th August 2012: 10:00 - 17.30.

 The latest meeting of the Onegeology Operational Management Group was held: